transpocamp/transportationcamp.org/_posts/2013-12-16-kari-watkins.md

 How do we get feedback from people in better ways?
 How do we send out real time information?
 How do we create apps that will get people the information they need to make it just as easy to use transit as it is for them to get around in an automobile.
 I started with this line of work when I was working with Brian Ferris on both of our dissertations at the University of Washington.

-We created the One Bus Away app.
+We created the OneBusAway app.
 I was looking at the impacts of all of this.
 It was really amazing when we talked to people about how just having real time information about their trip made such a difference in their choice to take transit.
 I am looking through my research to push that to the next level, and see what else we can do.

 What does the ideal app look like?
 Because when you have a really good underlying system, if you have good information, it actually is easier to get around on transit.
 More recently, since moving to Atlanta, the transportation system here, the transit system here, there's really not great headway.
 There's not a lot of routes.
 It's more of a rail-based system.
 If you're not close to one of the rail stations, it doesn't function as well as some other cities.